kmosoti/DesparadosAEYE/README.md

  - [ ] remove unused views
  - [ ] save messages even when app closes
  - [ ] send recovery email

+ ## How to Run This Application
+ Please fill this in